-When in doubt of any site conditions or work activities, immediately contact the GCLBA or AKT Peerless.
+When in doubt of any site conditions or work activities, immediately contact AKT Peerless.
 Contacts are listed in Section 1.2.3.

-The intent of this ECMP is to require that all residuals generated from demolition activities on the subject property be managed either via: (1) redistribution on the property in a manner that is compliant with the Owner's due care responsibilities and in accordance with direction from the Qualified Environmental Professional (QEP), if necessary; or (2) removal from the property to an appropriately licensed, approved disposal facility.
+The intent of this ECMP is to require that all residuals generated from demolition activities on the subject property be managed either via: (1) redistribution on the property in a manner that is compliant with the Owner's due care responsibilities and in accordance with direction from the Qualified Environmental Professional (QEP); or (2) removal from the property to an appropriately licensed, approved disposal facility.

-Environmental Best Management Practices (BMPs) will be used on this project where applicable and appropriate, unless otherwise determined by the GCLBA or QEP.
+Environmental Best Management Practices (BMPs) will be used on this project where applicable and appropriate, unless otherwise determined by the QEP.